-To open the rear doors from the outside, open the passenger side rear door first.
-Pull the handle toward you to open the door.
+To open the rear doors from the outside, pull the handle towards you to open the passenger's side rear door first.

-To open the driver side rear door, pull the latch release lever at the inside edge of the door.
+To open the driver's side rear door, pull the latch release at the inside edge of the door.